The Best RPGs for Android – August 2019

-If you haven’t kept up with the newest game releases this year, you’re missing out.
-The gaming community is experiencing one of its best years ever in terms of game quality, with major releases for every platform knocking it out of the park one after another.
-Of course, not everyone wants to head to their local Best Buy to pick up a Nintendo Switch or PS4 to play those new releases.
-Gaming consoles are expensive investments, after all, especially if you find yourself without the time to invest into fifty or sixty hour-long open-world adventures in fantasy or post-apocalyptic worlds.
-The cost of spending $400 or $500 on a new consoles and the corresponding games and accessories is pretty high, especially if all you want in a game is something to pick up and play while on the subway headed to work, or when you’re laying in bed and can’t sleep.
+There’s nothing better than diving into a rich, story-driven role-playing game.
+From PC classics like Fallout 2 or Baldur’s Gate, to modern masterpieces like The Witcher 3 or The Elder Scrolls V: Skyrim, there’s no shortage of challenging, engaging stories being told in gaming.
+Of course, not everyone wants to head to their local Best Buy to pick up a Nintendo Switch or a PS4 for gaming.
+Consoles are expensive investments after all, especially if you find yourself without the time to consistently play new releases.
+The cost of spending up to $500 on new consoles and their corresponding games and accessories is pretty high, especially if all you’re looking for in a game is something to pick up and play on the subway headed to work, or when you’re laying in bed after a long day.

 At first glance, Evoland may seem like yet another easy cash-in, working off the backs of successful pixel-art titles released over the last decade.
 Though the game might not be anything groundbreaking in terms of video games, mobile or otherwise, it’s impossible to ignore what makes this game so great.
 Unlike other pixel-based games you can grab from Google Play, Evoland isn’t just about following an unoriginal adventure and a silent protagonist.
 Evoland is about the evolution of RPGs in general, from simple 8-bit sprites all the way to current day three-dimensional graphics.
 And while there are certainly some gripes to be had with some of the game’s mechanics, Evoland knows what it is, and more than anything, that is a victory for the game itself.